melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 “Oh, yes; and I answered a lot of questions.
 Miss Rogerson asked ever so many.
 I don’t think it was fair for her to do all the asking.
 There were lots I wanted to ask her, but I didn’t like to because I didn’t think she was a kindred spirit.
 Then all the other little girls recited a paraphrase.
 She asked me if I knew any.
 I told her I didn’t, but I could recite, ‘The Dog at His Master’s Grave’ if she liked.
 That’s in the Third Royal Reader.
 It isn’t a really truly religious piece of poetry, but it’s so sad and melancholy that it might as well be.
 She said it wouldn’t do and she told me to learn the nineteenth paraphrase for next Sunday.
 I read it over in church afterwards and it’s splendid.
 There are two lines in particular that just thrill me.

-   “‘Quick as the slaughtered squadrons fell
+   *“‘Quick as the slaughtered squadrons fell,</br>In Midian’s evil day.’*
-   In Midian’s evil day.’

 “I don’t know what ‘squadrons’ means nor ‘Midian,’ either, but it sounds *so* tragical.
 I can hardly wait until next Sunday to recite it.
 I’ll practice it all the week.
 After Sunday school I asked Miss Rogerson—because Mrs. Lynde was too far away—to show me your pew.
 I sat just as still as I could and the text was Revelations, third chapter, second and third verses.
 It was a very long text.
 If I was a minister I’d pick the short, snappy ones.
 The sermon was awfully long, too.
 I suppose the minister had to match it to the text.
 I didn’t think he was a bit interesting.
 The trouble with him seems to be that he hasn’t enough imagination.
 I didn’t listen to him very much.
 I just let my thoughts run and I thought of the most surprising things.”